Volodymyr-M/docs/_tabs/resources.md

 ## Resource Cost

-All types of resources, if you specify their cost, affect total cost of tasks to which they are assigned.
+All types of resources, if you specify their cost, affect the total cost of tasks to which they are assigned.

 For **work** resources cost is specified as a rate: hourly, daily, weekly or monthly cost.
-Once such resource is assigned to a task, Ingantt uses the task's scheduling data to calculate the cost of the resource for this task and add it to the task's total cost.
+Once such a resource is assigned to a task, Ingantt uses the task's scheduling data to calculate the cost of the resource for this task and add it to the task's total cost.

 For **material** resources cost is specified per **Unit**.
 So that once the resource is assigned to a task, you can specify the number of Units used by the task and the total cost is calculated automatically.
 A Unit is somethings that you define for yourself: can be any measurement of material items (a ton, a box, a gallon etc), so you set the price per this Unit as resource's **Cost**.